 Have you ever wondered what Data Driven means?
-Are you certain what it means?
+Are you certain about its meaning?
 Are you certain that it means only good or only bad?
-If so, you probably don't know enough about it.

 Data Driven can mean either good or bad, depending on the context.
 I will explain both sides now.

 I'm coming from DDD (Domain Driven Design) world.
-My head is heavy with objects and truly object oriented coding style.
+My head is heavy with objects and the truly object-oriented coding style.

 For me, having my background, "Data Driven" by default means Bad.
 That's because I imagine code written as data.
 Every object is a mere data container.
 No behavior inside objects.
 Any method in the large codebase can do anything to the objects.
 Everything knows little bit of the business.
 And nothing really owns it.

 Such codebases are scary.
 They scare professionals.
 Not because they don't know how to deal with it, but because they see the problems the code will cause sooner than later.